solarslurpi/GrowBuddies/docs/sphinxLearnings.md

 For example, {ref}`Let's make a SnifferBuddy <make-snifferbuddy>` is a cross reference link to the section in SnifferBuddy with the steps to make a SnifferBuddy.

+## new line in markdown
+I guess tools have a bunch of weird ways to do things.
+The challenge is learning how they do them.
+From [the markdown guid](https://markdown-guide.readthedocs.io/en/latest/basics.html#line-return),

+_To force a line return, place two empty spaces at the end of a line._